 Making the IBM, I eco-system possible

-Through this connectivity, any programme on the system, including key business logic created in the highly specialised, data-centric programming language RPG, can communicate with Node.js apps.
+Through this connectivity, any program on the system, including key business logic created in the highly specialised, data-centric programming language RPG, can communicate with Node.js apps.

 Database integration for Node.js is also crucial.